fpjnijweide/sqills-room-booking/README.md

 MOD 4 project Group 37 setup guide

+HOW TO SETUP DB:
+Run all the files in the sql folder on the database being used

 CREATING A USER WITH YOUR OWN EMAIL
 In order to have access to our system, you need to have a google